elasticpath/elasticpath-dev/guides/how-to/Products/generate-pxm-variations.md

     1. Repeat step 1 and create modifier for each option, such as `-medium` and `-large`, as required.

         If you do not provide modifiers for SKU and slug in an option, the default modifier `sku_append` is used for SKU and `slug_append` is used for slug.
-For more information about modifiers, see the [Modifiers API](https://beta.elasticpath.dev/docs/pxm/products/pxm-product-variations/pxm-variation-modifiers-api/modifiers) section.
+For more information about modifiers, see [Modifiers API](https://beta.elasticpath.dev/docs/api/pxm/products/create-modifier).

 1. To associate base product with a variation:
     1. Make the following request: